 Rabbits are herbivores and dine on plants.
 Always provide your pet rabbit with ample amounts of grass hay, including timothy hay or oat, rye, barley, or meadow grasses.
 Hay is rich in nutrients and prevents obesity and overeating.
 Furthermore, rabbits like to nestle and nap in the hay.

-Another important staple of a pet rabbit’s diet is green foods, including kale, romaine lettuce, Brussel sprouts, and celery.
+Another important staple of a pet rabbit’s diet is green foods, including kale, romaine lettuce, brussels sprouts, and celery.
 These greens promote kidney health and regulate weight.

 Feed your pet rabbit commercial rabbit pellets in small portions.
 Since they don’t promote good tooth wear and can lead to obesity, always feed your rabbit pellets in moderation.